camunda/blog.camunda.org/content/post/2017/03/camunda-bpm-camel-0.5.0.md

 The new Camel endpoints for external tasks offer a clean solution by splitting asynchronous communication into up to four transactions relevant in the context of a service task (see the image above):

-1. As mentioned in "[Technical decoupling](#technical-decoupling)", an external task is a wait state and therefore the transaction which created the task commits immediately.
+1. As mentioned in "Non-blocking service execution", an external task is a wait state and therefore the transaction which created the task commits immediately.
 1. Polling the external task and sending the synchronous message is the next transaction.
 By using Camels ["transacted" feature](http://camel.apache.org/transactional-client.html) it is even possible to split this transaction into two transactions (consuming the external task; sending the request) or three (consuming the external task; sending the request; save information about failed communication).
 1. Processing the asynchronous response.
 E.g., store new data into your tables.
 1. By using the flag `asyncAfter` at the service task, further workflow processing will use it's own transaction and won't undo the data previously stored in case of a rollback.